paigeshin/swift_ML_object_recognition/README.md

 ##  Unsupervised Learning

 - Observe whole bunch of data
-- Make a structure to make computer understand data  e.g) divide roughly data, this might be some group of data
 - Computer absorbs a whole bunch of data and tries to make a structure

 ###  Clustering